-Thematically, the activities of the CCS derive from The Global Strategy for Plant Conservation (GSPC), which provides a comprehensive set of goals within the Convention on Biological Diversity for what needs to be achieved by 2020.
-The GSPC has five broad objectives, and within these a total of 16 specific targets.
-All of the CCS’s projects address at least one, but usually multiple, of the GSPC’s objectives and targets, thus positioning NYBG to be a leader in this global effort.
+Thematically, the activities of the CCS derive from The Global Strategy for Plant Conservation (GSPC), a program of the United Nations Convention on Biological Diversity with a comprehensive set of goals to be completed by 2020.
+The GSPC comprises five broad objectives that guide 16 specific targets.
+All of the CCS’s projects address one or more of the GSPC objectives and targets, thus positioning NYBG to be a leader in this global effort.

-Geographically, the CCS emphasizes projects in Areas of Botanical Concern (ABCs), which are regions where conservation action is urgent and NYBG is well positioned to have a major influence on conservation outcomes.
+Geographically, the CCS focuses on projects in NYBG’s Areas of Botanical Concern (ABCs), which are regions where action is urgent and NYBG is well positioned to lead conservation efforts or have a major influence on their outcomes.